Mildred García

-Mildred García is the current president of the American Association of State Colleges and Universities (AASCU) in Washington, D.C.
+Mildred García is the current chancellor of the California State University system.
+She is also the former president of the American Association of State Colleges and Universities (AASCU) in Washington, D.C.

 Early life

 García was born and raised in Brooklyn, New York.
 She is a first-generation college student.

 Education

 García earned an A.A.S. from New York City Community College, a B.S. in Business Education from Baruch College, City University of New York, a M.A. in Business Education/Higher Education from New York University; an M.A. in Higher Education Administration from Teachers College, Columbia University; and a Doctor of Education degree, also from Columbia.

 Career

 Garcia held academic positions at Arizona State University; Montclair State University; Pennsylvania State University; Teachers College, Columbia University; and at the Hostos, LaGuardia, and City Colleges of City University of New York.